 your campaign, it will fall flat.
 Knowing your target audience is a fundamental

 component to creating an impactful direct mail campaign.
 Every aspect of your

 mailers, from the copy you write to the imagery you select, should be chosen

 with your audience in mind.
 So, before you start designing your mailpiece, ask

 yourself: Whom am I trying to reach with this campaign?
 What do I know about this demographic and what motivates them?

 3. Free offers and incentives

 Do you know what motivates people to share important data such as contact information, feedback, and demographics?
 Free stuff.
 Free offers and enticing discounts are arguably the most effective direct mail conversion tactics for almost all businesses and industries.
 Offers like a free trial, a complimentary product for registering, or a full year without service fees can be the incentive your audience needs to engage with you.
 It is also an effective tactic for driving traffic to your website.
-Just be sure to include the URL to your website or campaign landing page on the mailer.

 Personalizing your mailers in any capacity will increase the success rate of your direct mail campaign.
 As a matter of fact, just adding a person’s name to a mailer can increase response rates by 135%.
 Other forms of personalization include handwritten envelopes, customized content for your audience segments, personalized URLs (pURLs), and even including your recipients’ names on your campaign landing page.